open-telemetry/opentelemetry-collector-contrib/exporter/datasetexporter/README.md

 Enabled attributes are exported in the order:

+1. Log properties
-1. Body
+2. Body
-2. Resource attributes
+3. Resource attributes
-3. Scope attributes
+4. Scope attributes
-4. Log attributes
+5. Log attributes

 If there is a name conflict, the `export_distinguishing_suffix` value is appended to the later attribute's name.
 If the `export_distinguishing_suffix` value is an empty string, then the value from the last attribute is used.